mehmetahsen/stoken-docker/README.md

 It's based  on [cernekee's PPA](https://launchpad.net/~cernekee/+archive/ppa) as [described here](https://sourceforge.net/p/stoken/wiki/Home/).
 Entrypoint is `stoken` itself, therefore any params to container will be passed as is.
 See [stoken docs](https://github.com/cernekee/stoken#usage) for more information on how to use it.

-To provide persistency, `/root` is designated as volume.
+To provide persistency, `/root` is designated as a volume.
 If you like to import a seed file, put it in a directory and mount it when running the container. stoken keeps a file named `.stokenrc` there.

 ## How?

-### Build container
+### Build

 ```bash
 docker build -t stoken .